hidehitomobile/sheetjs/README.md

 - Functional restrictions in IE
   - Header fixed
-  - Display button in the header filter (does not appear because the grit line is broken) − IE7 cannot use Fontawsome, so add text
+  - No icons in IE7